camunda/camunda-bpm-examples/process-engine-plugin/bpmn-parse-listener-on-user-task/README.md

 What is the idea/use case of this demo:

 * Assignees of the user tasks are often so busy that they do easily forget to check if they have a user task to complete.
-* Therefore, as soon as a user task is reached, the assignee should be notified that he has work to do :-)
+* Therefore, as soon as a user task is assigned, the assignee should be notified that he has work to do :-)

 ## Show me the important parts!